I know why the media is so absorbed with this and why they're polling everybody on this.

 I would love to know if they also ran the HSA piece into it.

-And the reason that they're doing the reason this private insurance company has done this as an HSA and high deductible plan is because they know they're not going to be able to cover the money that is gonna go out in this.
+And the reason that they're doing, the reason this private insurance company has done this as an HSA and high-deductible plan is because they know they're not going to be able to cover the money that is going to go out in this.

-Well, hell, 90% of the patients are not gonna be able to afford this.
+Well, hell, 90% of the patients are not going to be able to afford this.

 I know.

-And you know, you also have to be um not covered by any insurance plan whatsoever for six months.
+And, you know, you also have to be not covered by any insurance plan whatsoever for six months.

-In order to qualify for this, and you gotta mean you gotta have no insurance for six months before you can qualify for this boondoggle.
+You got to mean you got to have no insurance for six months before you can qualify for this boondoggle.

 Yes.